Dornex/listPID/README.md

 # listPID
-Kernel module that prints information about a process and its children
+Kernel module that prints information about a process and its children.

 ## How to use